Textualize/textual/docs/events/descendant_focus.md

 # DescendantFocus

-The `DescendantFocus` event is sent to a widget when one of its children receives input focus.
+The `DescendantFocus` event is sent to a widget when one of its descendants receives focus.

 - [x] Bubbles